edheltzel/dotfiles/README.md

 ### Vim (vim/)
 I'd suggest you take a look at this file
-* setup.sh - Symlinks all neovim files to their corresponding location in `~/.config/nvim/`
+* setup.sh - Symlinks all vim files to `~/`
-* int.vim - this is the NeoVim configuration readlly targeted toward my workflow.
-The setup is mainly for front-end development.
-* `autoload`
-  * plug.vim - this is the script for [vim-plug](https://github.com/junegunn/vim-plug)
-    * you'll need to run `:PlugInstall` on first launch of vim
-    * An alias of `vim` exists to so both `vim` and `nvim` work the identical
+* .vimrc - Basic Vim configuration

 ### Helper Scripts (scripts/)
 * functions.sh - Contains helper functions for symlinking files and printing progress messages

 ### VSCODE ~~(vscode/)~~
-Even though I have an awesome setup for Vim - VSCode Insiders is my default editor.
-I do play on switching to NeoVim full time, but I'm still more productive in VSCode.
+VSCode Insiders is my default editor.
 * I use the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extention to keep my configuration in a gist.
 * Make sure you add `code` and/or `code-insiders` to your Path - run `⌘+⇧+P` type `Shell Command: Install 'code-insiders' command in PATH`
 * **Self Plug**